 A strong onion-like odour isn’t always a sign of an STI and can be caused by other factors.
 Other potential causes include the following:

-Very rare causes
+Very rare conditions

 How to prevent vaginal odours